hasufell/docker-gentoo-amd64-paludis/README.md

 A few things to note are also:
 * non-binary packages are not allowed, since /usr/include/ files are removed and compilation would probably fail hard (a complete rebuild via `cave resolve -e world -x` would be necessary after removing the `ebuild_preinst_pre/cleanup_files.bash` hook)
+* the same goes for Dockerfiles that do local compilations, they will have to run `cave resolve -e world -x` in order to restore all development files
 * a regular sync does not update the actual repositories, so we have a defined state (files in `/etc/paludis/repositories/*.conf` can be modified to allow that though)